wp-plugins/acurax-on-click-pop-under/readme.txt

 	★ Configure Multiple URLS

-	★ Random URL is Picked and Open as PopUp
+	★ Random URL is Picked and Open as Pop Under

 	★ Controlled by Cookie and So Will Open Only Once in a Session